Scooletz/QueueBatch/README.md

 ### Basic

-To use `QueueBatch` in your Function application, you need to use a custom `IMessageBatch` parameter type to accept a batch and mark it with an appropriate attribute
+To use `QueueBatch` in your Function application, you need to use a custom `IMessageBatch` parameter type to accept a batch and mark it with an appropriate attribute.
+To resolve queue name from configuration file wrap it with `%` sign, i.e. `%queue-app-setting-key%`

 ```c#
 public static void MyFunc([QueueBatchTrigger("myqueue")] IMessageBatch batch)